NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 ## Injection Initialization { #library_injection }

 The fundamental issue behind this entire problem is that the user is forced to cede control over how initialization works to external, often generic, code.
-The previous solution dealt with this problem by allowing users to specify the form of initialization.
-This solution works by handing over initialization to the use *entirely*.
+The previous solution dealt with this problem by allowing callers to specify the form of initialization.
+This solution works by handing over initialization to the *caller*, with the code that invokes the initialization merely providing storage.

 Guaranteed elision allows prvalues to be used to directly initialize any object.
 As such, syntax of the form `new(ptr) Typename(Function())` can defer the initialization of the object to `Function`.
 And so long as function returns a prvalue, no extraneous copies/moves are provoked.